dotnet/docs/docs/desktop-wpf/fundamentals/styles-templates-overview.md

 ### TemplateBinding

-You may have noticed that the template resource defined above uses the [TemplateBinding Markup Extension](../../framework/wpf/advanced/templatebinding-markup-extension.md).
+You may have noticed that the template resource defined in the previous section uses the [TemplateBinding Markup Extension](../../framework/wpf/advanced/templatebinding-markup-extension.md).
 A `TemplateBinding` is an optimized form of a binding for template scenarios, analogous to a binding constructed with `{Binding RelativeSource={RelativeSource TemplatedParent}}`. `TemplateBinding` is useful for binding parts of the template to properties of the control.
 For example, each control has a <xref:System.Windows.Controls.Control.BorderThickness> property.
 Use a `TemplateBinding` to manage which element in the template is affected by this control setting.

 ### ContentControl and ItemsControl